MaastrichtU-CDS/javabestpractises/Readme.md

 # Architecture:

 In this project the basics of good architecture can be seen.
+These principles are not Java specific, but also hold for other languages.
 The project is divided into three logical parts:

 - The game logic
 - The GUI
 - The main loop for the program as a whole

 These parts have as few dependencies on eachother as possible.
 And whenever you write code you should try to make similar divisions in your code.
-This division is important for two main reasons.
+This division is important for three main reasons.

 First you do not want to create a giant behemoth of a file that is responsible for everything.
 Dividing things up makes the project far easier to maintain and work with.